apicart/logs-viewer/README.md

 A simple tool for viewing logs.
 Because sometime that's all you need.

 ## Installation
+If you use Docker, you can use the the [docker image](https://github.com/apicart/logs-viewer-docker).

 1. Create Logs Viewer project
 ```
 composer create-project apicart/logs-viewer logs-viewer